dribdat/dribdat/README.md

 u.save()
 ```

+### Test locally using SSL

+Some development scenarios and OAuth providers require SSL.
+To use this in development with self-signed certificates (you will get a browser warning), start the server with `./manage.py run --cert=adhoc`

 # Credits

 See [Contributors](https://github.com/dataletsch/dribdat/graphs/contributors) for a list of people who have made changes to the code, and [Forks](https://github.com/dataletsch/dribdat/network/members) to find some other users of this project.